1fongnat/1fongnat/README.md

 - 👋 Hi, I’m @1fongnat
-- 👀 I’m interested in ... learning
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...web dev, algorithms for programming contests, hackathon skills etc.
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...hackathons
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Discord: 1fongnat#2454 Email: 1fongnat@gmail.com
+Email: nathanfong0@gmail.com

 <!---
 1fongnat/1fongnat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.